Discover the 5 Main Types of Stainless Steel: A Comprehensive Guide

 Martensitic Stainless Steels

 Martensitic stainless steels are similar to low alloy or carbon steels.
-In the annealed condition, they have a structure similar to the ferritic, but when hardened, they have a ‘body-centered tetragonal’ (but) crystal lattice rather than a body-centered cubic (bcc) lattice.
+In the annealed condition, they have a structure identical to the fer.
+Still, when hardened, they have a ‘body-centered tetragonal’ (but) crystal lattice rather than a body-centered cubic (bcc) lattice.
 Due to the deliberate addition of carbon, they can be hardened and strengthened by heat treatment, similar to many carbon/carbon alloy steels.
 They are classed as a “hard” ferromagnetic group.
 The main alloying element is chromium, with a typical 12-15% content.

 In the annealed condition (where they do have a body-centered cubic (bcc) lattice structure), they have tensile yield strengths of about 275 MPa.
 So, they are usually machined, cold-formed, or cold-worked in this condition.
 The strength obtained by heat treatment depends on the carbon content of the alloy.
 Increasing the carbon content increases the strength and hardness potential but decreases ductility and toughness.
 The higher carbon grades can be heat treated to hardnesses of 60 HRC.

 Optimum corrosion resistance is attained in heat-treated conditions, i.e., hardened and tempered.
-Tempering after hardening, whilst softening the steels somewhat, also restores a degree of ductility.
-Martensitic grades have been developed with nitrogen and nickel additions but with lower carbon levels than the traditional grades.
+Tempering after hardening while softening the steels somewhat also restores a degree of flexibility.
+Martensitic grades have been developed with nitrogen and nickel additions but lower carbon levels than the traditional grades.
 These steels have improved toughness, weldability, and corrosion resistance.

 Examples of martensitic grades are 420S45 (1.4028) and 431 (1.4057), which are traditional carbon hardenable grades, and 248SV (1.4418), which is one of the low carbon/nitrogen grades.